ShaunRW/CustomTimeTrials/README.md

 ### Known Bugs: ###
+* Spawn at last checkpoint crashes the mod.
 * With traffic set to off, a very small number of vehicles still spawn.
 Might need to remove them on the fly every so many frames.